CSM Săcele

-FC Precizia Săcele is a Romanian football club from Săcele, Brașov County, founded in 1950.
+Club Sportiv Municipal Săcele is a Romanian football club from Săcele, Brașov County, founded in 1950.
 They currently compete in the Liga IV, rejoining senior competitions from the 2013–14 season, after they retired from the Liga III during the 2008–09 season due to financial reasons.

 History

 In the year 1950, the team of the Electroprecizia Factory from the City of Săcele (Brașov County) was established, under the name of Fotbal Club Precizia Săcele.

 In the 1950–51 season, the newly founded team makes its first appearance in the Romanian football competitions, starting to play in the Regional League of Brașov County (at the time, Stalin Region), also known as Divizia D – Brașov (a group of the Romanian Fourth League, belonging to Brașov County).
 This is the league where the only team from the City of Săcele will continue to play for the next 20 years, among other teams from the County of Braşov, registering average results.

 In the 1972–73 season, Precizia Săcele finishes on first place in the league and obtains a promotion to Division C, the Romanian Third League, achieving its first major success.
 In the 1973–74 season, it makes its debut in the Romanian Third League, finishing on fifth place of the table.

-In the 1981–82 season season, the club becomes the champion of the Third League, finishing on the first place of the table, and registers the second major success, by winning the promotion to Division B, the Romanian Second League.
+In the 1981–82 season, the club becomes the champion of the Third League, finishing on the first place of the table, and registers the second major success, by winning the promotion to Division B, the Romanian Second League.
 At its debut in the Second League, in the 1982–83 season, it is unable to avoid relegation, finishing on the last place of the table.

 Therefore, in the 1983–84 season, it returns to the Third League, where it will play until the 1991–92 season when it finishes in seventh place in the table, but it relegates to the Fourth League, as a result of the reduction of the number of teams playing in the Third League.
 After three years, Precizia Săcele promotes to the Third League, in the 1994–95 season, after finishing in first place in the table.